JimmyDuong00/docs.ottertech/content/02 Projects/OtterVanguard Serverless Multi-Tier Web Infrastructure Architecture.md

-This post will cover the public web architecture for [[OtterVanguard Sustaining Earth, Protecting Oceans]].
+This post will cover the public web architecture for [[OtterVanguard]].

 Creating DynamoDB:
 1. Navigate to DynamoDB in the AWS Portal and select 'Create table':